Lacan's objet petit a

 A cardboard psychoanalysis view of Jaws

-Slovene cultural critic Slavoj Žižek, a major interpreter of Lacan, examines Jaws from this perspective in one of his most famous demonstrations of philosophy as performance.
+Slovene cultural critic Slavoj Žižek, a major interpreter of Lacan for critical theory, examines Jaws from this perspective in one of his most famous demonstrations of philosophy as performance.

 Žižek does not examine the symbolic roles of the sheriff (Roy Scheider), the outsider captain (Robert Shaw) or the sympathetic young intellectual (Richard Dreyfuss).
 In any case, it does not require much brainwork to understand the manipulative dramatization of stereotypes by Steven Spielberg.